dariusk/corpora-project/README.md

 ```

 ## Documentation
 Using the module is pretty easy.
 If you want to access a corpora file called `nouns.json` in the `words` directory, just call `getCategories('words', 'nouns')`.

+See the [Corpora Project](https://github.com/dariusk/corpora/data) for a list of categories (directories) and files.

 In more detail:

 ```javascript
 var corpora = require('corpora-project');